xuankimtran/docs-1/pages/katalon-analytics/docs/kt_invite_user_org.md

  - "/katalon-analytics/docs/setup-org-team-project/"
 ---

-You can invite your team members into your organization to work on projects.
+You can invite your team members into your Organization to work on projects.

 > You need a Katalon account.
-Register [here](https://www.katalon.com/sign-up/) if you don't have one.
+Register [Katalon account](https://www.katalon.com/sign-up/) if you don't have one.

-## Roles and permissions at organization level
+## Roles and permissions at the Organization level

 * **Owner**

-By default, you become the Owner of the organization you have created.
+By default, you become the Owner of the Organization you have created.

-You can also become the Owner of an organization through ownership transferring.
+The Owner can also transfer ownership to another member.

 * **Admin**

 This role is granted by the Owner.

-An admin has similar privileges as the Owner but cannot manage the subscriptions.
+The Admin has similar privileges as the Owner but cannot manage the subscriptions.

 * **User**

-This role is automatically assigned to a person who joins an organization.
+This role is automatically assigned to a person who joins an Organization.

-A user can only monitor the project's progress.
+Users can only monitor the project's progress.

 * **Billing Manager**

-This role is granted by the Owner or admins.
+This role is granted by the Owner or Admins.

-A billing manager has similar privileges as a user and can also manage subscriptions.
+The Billing Manager has similar privileges as the User and can also manage subscriptions.

-## Inviting a user to join an organization
+## Invite a User to join an Organization

-> Only the Owner or Admins of an organization can do this.
+> Only the Owner or Admins of an Organization can do this.

 Follow these steps: